Animal euthanasia

-Animal euthanasia (euthanasia from εὐθανασία; "good death") is the act of killing an animal humanely, most commonly with injectable drugs.
-Reasons for euthanasia include incurable (and especially painful) conditions or diseases, lack of resources to continue supporting the animal, or laboratory test procedures.
+Animal euthanasia (from εὐθανασία) is the act of killing a nonhuman animal humanely, most commonly with injectable drugs.
 Euthanasia methods are designed to cause minimal pain and distress.
-Euthanasia is distinct from animal slaughter and pest control.
+Animal euthanasia is distinct from animal slaughter.

+Euthanasia is often used to end an animal's suffering from terminal, incurable (and especially painful) conditions or diseases, when there is a lack of resources to continue supporting the animal, or at the end of laboratory test procedures.

-In domesticated animals, the discussion of animal euthanasia may be substituted with euphemisms, such as "put down" or "put to sleep" to make the wording less harsh.
+For domesticated animals, the discussion of animal euthanasia is often substituted with euphemisms, such as "put down" or "put to sleep".

 Methods

 The methods of euthanasia can be divided into pharmacological and physical methods.
 Acceptable pharmacological methods include injected drugs and gases that first depress the central nervous system and then cardiovascular activity.
 Acceptable physical methods must first cause rapid loss of consciousness by disrupting the central nervous system.
-The most common methods are discussed here, but there are other acceptable methods used in different situations.
+The most common methods are discussed here, but other acceptable methods are used in different situations.